Perry Hookman, M.D., FACP, FACG, AGAF

 The Practice of Gastroenterology also includes performing Gastrointestinal Endoscopic procedures such as Esophagoscopy, Gastroscopy, Duodenoscopy [Esophago-Gastro-Duodenoscopy- EGD] plus Colonoscopy-the Endoscopic examination of the Colon.
 Related Endoscopic surgical procedures such as Intestinal and Colon Polyp Biopsy and Removal [Polypectomy] and Endoscopic Biliary and Pancreatic Procedures such as Endoscopic Retrograde Cholangiopancreatography [ERCP] are also included in the field of Gastroenterology.

-Dr. Hookman has been in private practice for more than 25 years and is a member of a Medical School Faculty.
+Dr. Hookman, currently and has been in private practice for more than 30 years.
 He is a teacher to other Physicians, Interns and Residents in Internal Medicine and also in Gastroenterology.

 - Gastroenterology